-Each of these issues was identified as risks in our original audit plan.
+Each of the following issues were identified as risks in our original audit plan.
 This plan was revisited on receipt of the draft accounts, and no further significant risks were identified.
 The other risk areas identified in our plan were satisfactorily dealt with as follows:

+e it risks ned audit approach ome

+ognition of Funding College Income

-Issue Audit risks Planned audit approach Outcome Recognition of Funding Council I The audit of 2006/07 student activity data by Henderson Loggie may result in adjustments to the SUMS which may take the College below 97% threshold and leave them subject to clawback of these funds.
+The audit of 2007/08 student activity data by Henderson Loggie may result in adjustments to the SUMS which may take the College below 97% threshold and leave them subject to clawback of these funds.
 Recurrent grant income may be overstated in the accounts.
+Reconciliation to remittance advice from SFC and review the outcome of the student activity data audit.
+Satisfactory

+income

-Reconciliation to year end remittance advice from SFC and review the outcome of the student activity data audit.
-Awaiting internal audit report ESF income The College receives around £2m of ESF funding per year.
-The 2005/06 financial statements included provisions for items that the College had claimed within the bid but that the audits felt were not permitted by the terms.
+The College receives around £2m of ESF funding per year.
+The 2006/07 financial statements included provisions for items that the College had claimed within the bid but that the audits felt were not permitted by the terms.
 The audits of these grant claims may lead to funds being clawed back by the European Commission.
 Income from ESF projects may be overstated in the accounts.
 Review of any audits of these projects carried out to date.
-For a sample of projects not audited as still in progress we will perform use of funds testing to ensure that the expenditure is in line with the terms of the grant.
-Satisfactory Corporate Governance Full compliance with corporate governance as set out by Audit Scotland.
-There is inadequate evidence available to support the disclosures within the financial statements We will review internal audit work in this area.
-We will review the College's corporate governance arrangements to ensure that the minimum required evidence is available.
-Awaiting internal audit annual report
+For a sample of projects not audited as still in progress we will perform use of funds testing to ensure that the expenditure is in line with the terms of the grant. sfactory

+porate Governance I 1